Badminton federation swats down new scoring plan

 “Badminton will continue to be played under the 3x21 scoring system,” the post said, adding that the proposal actually received more votes for the changes — 129 — than the 123 that opposed, but it fell short of the required two-thirds majority.

+A related idea to reduce on-court coaching and bring in time outs was also withdrawn as it was to be incorporated only with the new scoring format.

+The organisation did approve rules capping the height at which players can hit a serve, but allowed for an additional experimentation period ending December 10.

-The decision followed a wave of opposition from some of the sport’s top shuttlers.
+The decision on scoring followed a wave of opposition from some of the sport’s top shuttlers.

 Earlier in the day, the men’s world number one Viktor Axelsen said the new rules could disrupt the physically grueling aspect of competition and make it less interesting to watch.